cvvergara/vrprouting/doc/general/introduction.rst

 More Information
 -------------------------------------------------------------------------------

-* The latest software, documentation and news items are available at the vrpRouting web site https://vrp.pgrouting.org.
+* The latest software, documentation and news items are available at the pgOrtools web site https://vrp.pgrouting.org.
 * PostgreSQL database server at the PostgreSQL main site https://www.postgresql.org.
 * PostGIS extension at the PostGIS project web site https://postgis.net.
-* vrpRouting extension at the pgRouting project web site https://pgRouting.org.
+* pgOrtools extension at the pgRouting project web site https://pgRouting.org.